DanielDominguezBender/FileIntegrityMonitoring/README.md

             sha256_hash.update(chunk)
     return sha256_hash.hexdigest()
 ```
-Afterwards it defines the function to create the baseline (It calculates the SHA-256 hash of the file using the calculate_hash function and stores the hash value in the baseline file.):
+Afterwards it defines the function to create the baseline (it calculates the `sha-256` hash of the file using the `calculate_hash` function and stores the hash value in the baseline file.):
 ```python
 def create_baseline(file_path, baseline_file):
     # Calculate the baseline hash value and store it in a baseline file